 - They have the right to exercise, or do exercise, significant influence or control over the entity.

-A UK-regulated agent must complete verification checks on all beneficial owners and managing officers of an overseas entity before it can be registered.
+A UK-regulated agent, which is supervised under the Money Laundering, Terrorist Financing, and Transfer of Funds Regulations 2017, must complete verification checks on all beneficial owners and managing officers of an overseas entity before it can be registered.

 These checks must be completed no more than 3 months before the registration.
-An agent assurance code and an overseas entity verification checks statement to confirm that these checks have been performed.
+The agent must provide an agent assurance code and an overseas entity verification checks statement to confirm that these checks have been performed.

 An annual update is required that either: